-One thing that you can keep in mind while studying Microsoft Azure interview questions is that a lot of employers are willing to train people once they hire them.
+One thing that you can keep in mind while studying Microsoft Azure basics is that a lot of employers are willing to train people once they hire them.
 Most high-tier companies have special training periods and programs for new employees to get accustomed to the company.
 This is why more often than not employers are looking at your personality rather than the level of your skill.

 Now, don’t get me wrong – skills are essential!
 What I mean is that even if you fail to answer a couple of the interview questions on Azure, but show high motivation and passion to get the job, the company might be willing to give you a chance.